 James Lambert of the Australian National Dictionary Centre has unearthed a reference to this popular fast food in the Melbourne Argus in 1928.
 On 13 October of that year, the paper proclaimed that “No Chinese meal is complete without some succulent dim sims (pork minced with water chestnuts and enclosed in paste), and such sweets as honeyed lychee nuts and honeyed ginger.”
 Lambert noted that many other sources have attributed the development of dim sims to William Wing Young in 1945.
 More

 Rinaldo Massoni purchased Café Denat in Bourke Street, Melbourne and changed the name to Café Florentino.
-Restaurant dynasties like the Massoni and Triaca families emerged in the 1920s, catering largely for their exiled compatriots and a few avant garde locals.
-However, they had little impact on the domestic cuisine of the Anglo middle-class family.>Italian Cuisine in Australia
+Now called Grossi Florentino, it is Melbourne’s oldest restaurant.
+Restaurant dynasties like the Massoni and Triaca families emerged in the 1920s.
+However, Italian culinary traditions had little immediate impact on the domestic cuisine of the Anglo middle-class family.
+More

 The inventor of Aeroplane Jelly was a tram driver.
 Bert Appleroth first made jelly crystals at home in his bathtub and began distributing them along his Sydney tram route.
 He subsequently formed a company called Traders Ltd with a partner, Albert Francis Lenertz and the brand was launched in 1927.
 The famous Aeroplane Jelly song was written by Lenertz and first recorded in 1930.
 However, the most popular version was recorded in 1938 by a seven-year-old girl who won a New South Wales-wide competition.
-In 1966, the jingle was recorded in Greek, Italian, Russian and Croatian.
 More

 After the ceremony, the official party, including the Duke and Duchess of York, lunched on turtle soup, poached schnapper, fillets of beef, roast chicken and ham, straw potatoes, green peas, Canberra pudding, fruit ices, coffee and cheese.
 Provision had been made for the public, but the crowd was smaller than anticipated.
 As a result, more than 10,000 Sargents meat pies, as well as sausage rolls, prawns and fish were buried at the Queanbeyan tip.
 More